slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Whatever you can do, or dream you can, begin it.
 Boldness has genius, power and magic in it."
 -- J.W.
 Goethe*

-> *"Do it, or don't do it - you will regret both."
+> *"Do it, or don’t do it - you will regret both."
 -- Soren Kierkegaard*

+> *"Do something instead of killing time.
+Because time is killing you."
+-- Paulo Coelho*

 ### On timing and patience